-TO: The Board of Regents Academic Affairs MEETING DATE: April 10, 2015 SUBJECT: Expedited Approval of the Graduate Certificate in Alcohol and Drug Counseling in the Department of Counseling and School Psychology in the College of Education at the University of Nebraska at Kearney (UNK) RECOMMENDED ACTION: Report PREVIOUS ACTION: July 15, 2000 - The Board of Regents delegated to the President authority to give expedited approval to certain graduate certificates that were based on existing graduate courses.
-Such an arrangement allows the University to respond in a timely fashion to the needs and demands of our students and Nebraska businesses.
-EXPLANATION: This proposed certificate draws upon courses offered in the MSEd in Clinical and Mental Health Counseling.
-The certificate will assist clinical mental health students and practicing professional counselors to become dually-licensed as Mental Health Practitioners and Alcohol and Drug Counselors.
-The proposed certificate has been reviewed by the Council of Academic Officers.
-PROGRAM COST: This certificate is built on curriculum that already exists and will require no additional program costs.
-SOURCE OF FUNDS: Not applicable SPONSOR: Susan M. Fritz Executive Vice President and Provost Dean of the Graduate College APPROVED: James Linder, Interim President University of Nebraska DATE: March 18, 2015
+SUBJECT: Expedited Approval of the Graduate Certificate in Alcohol and Drug

+Counseling in the Department of Counseling and School Psychology in the College of Education at the University of Nebraska at Kearney authority to give expedited approval to certain graduate certificates that were based on existing graduate courses.
+Such an arrangement allows the University to respond in a timely fashion to the needs and demands

+(UNK)

+PREVIOUS ACTION: July 15, 2000 - The Board of Regents delegated to the President

+EXPLANATION: This proposed certificate draws upon courses offered in the MSEd in

+Clinical and Mental Health Counseling.
+The certificate will assist clinical mental health students and practicing professional counselors to become dually-licensed as Mental Health Practitioners and Alcohol and no additional program costs.

+Drug Counselors.

+PROGRAM COST: This certificate is built on curriculum that already exists and will require the Department of Special Education and Communication Disorders in the College of Education and Human Sciences at the University of

+SOURCE OF FUNDS: Not applicable

-TO: The Board of Regents Academic Affairs MEETING DATE: April 10, 2015 SUBJECT: Expedited Approval of the Graduate Certificate in Sensory Disabilities in the Department of Special Education and Communication Disorders in the College of Education and Human Sciences at the University of Nebraska-Lincoln (UNL) RECOMMENDED ACTION: Report PREVIOUS ACTION: July 15, 2000 - The Board of Regents delegated to the President authority to give expedited approval to certain graduate certificates that were based on existing graduate courses.
-Such an arrangement allows the University to respond in a timely fashion to the needs and demands of our students and Nebraska businesses.
-EXPLANATION: This proposed certificate draws upon the courses offered in the Masters in Special Education.
+SUBJECT: Expedited Approval of the Graduate Certificate in Sensory Disabilities in authority to give expedited approval to certain graduate certificates that were based on existing graduate courses.
+Such an arrangement allows the University to respond in a timely fashion to the needs and demands

+Nebraska-Lincoln (UNL)

+PREVIOUS ACTION: July 15, 2000 - The Board of Regents delegated to the President in Special Education.
 Through targeted Special Education coursework about specific programs for the visually impaired and hearing impaired, services, instructional methods, and collaboration with families, graduate students and practicing professionals will gain an understanding of how to work with and support students who have sensory learning needs.
 Acquiring this certificate will enhance the marketability of students and will address the shortage of highly skilled personnel working with students with sensory disorders both in Nebraska and nationwide.

+EXPLANATION: This proposed certificate draws upon the courses offered in the Masters no additional program costs.

-The proposed certificate has been reviewed by the Council of Academic Officers.
-PROGRAM COST: The certificate is built on curriculum that already exists and will require no additional program costs.
-SOURCE OF FUNDS: Not applicable SPONSOR: Susan M. Fritz Executive Vice President and Provost Dean of the Graduate College APPROVED: James Linder, Interim President University of Nebraska DATE: March 18, 2015
+PROGRAM COST: The certificate is built on curriculum that already exists and will require

+SOURCE OF FUNDS: Not applicable